northmatt/northmatt.github.io/src/Table Fable.md

 projectTeam:: 1 Game Designer
-projectTeam:: 1 Audio Engineer projectWorkRole:: Programmer projectWorkDescSmall:: Designed and developed interactive animations for cards and particle animations for ambient objects. projectWorkDescSmall:: Developed essential features for card interaction in 3D world and for spectating. projectWorkDescLarge:: Designed and developed interactive animations for cards and particle animations for ambient objects. projectWorkDescLarge:: Developed essential features for card interaction in 3D world and for spectating.
+projectTeam:: 1 Audio Engineer projectWorkRole:: Programmer projectWorkDescSmall:: Developed interactive and particle animations for feedback/ambience. projectWorkDescSmall:: Developed essential features for card interaction. projectWorkDescLarge:: Designed and developed interactive animations for cards and particle animations for ambient objects. projectWorkDescLarge:: Developed essential features for card interaction in 3D world and for spectating.